lucide-icons/lucide/packages/lucide/README.md

 ### With ESModules

-To reduce bundle size, lucide is built to be fully treeshakable.
+To reduce bundle size, lucide is built to be fully tree-shakable.
 The `createIcons` function will search for HTMLElements with the attribute `icon-name` and replace it with the svg from the given icon name.

 ```html